-Some states only release you from having to file if you don’t retain significant ties in the state, such as having property, investments, bank accounts, dependants, or a driving license, so it’s prudent to familiarize with the rules in the relevant state.
+Some states only release you from having to file as long as you don’t still have significant ties in the state, such as property, investments, bank accounts, dependants, or a driving license, so it’s prudent to familiarize with the rules in the relevant state.

 What about US Self-Employment and Social Security taxes?

-American Digital Nomads who work for a US firm will have to continue paying US employee social security taxes.
-Self-employed Nomads meanwhile will have to pay both employer and employee social security taxes, as well as Medicare tax.
+American Digital Nomads directly employed by a US firm will have to continue paying US employee social security taxes.
+Self-employed Digital Nomads meanwhile will have to pay both the employer and employee portion of social security taxes, as well as Medicare tax.

-Some self-employed Digital Nomads create a foreign corporation in a no-tax country and become employees of the new foreign registered firm, so avoiding US self-employment taxes as an employee of a foreign company.
-The foreign company will be liable to US reporting requirements though, and it may also be taxed in the US too.
-Not paying US social security taxes can also affect future social security benefits entitlement.
-Whether or not this sort of arrangement is beneficial depends on each Nomad’s situation, so always seek advice from an expat tax expert.
+The foreign company will be liable to US reporting requirements though.
+Digital Nomads should note that not paying US social security taxes can also affect future social security benefits entitlement.
+Whether or not this sort of arrangement is beneficial depends on each Digital Nomad’s individual situation, so always seek advice from a US expat tax expert.

 Are there any other US reporting requirements?

 American Digital Nomads who have any foreign registered bank or other financial (e.g. investment) accounts may have to report them by filing an annual Foreign Bank Account Report (FBAR).
-Penalties for not filing FBARs (or for incomplete or inaccurate FBAR filing) are steep, even if the error wasn’t intentional, and the IRS is receiving information directly from most foreign banks and other financial firms, so FBAR filing important requirement.
-FBAR filing includes business bank accounts, even if registered in the business’, rather than the business owner’s name.
+Penalties for not filing FBARs (or for incomplete or inaccurate FBAR filing) are steep, even if the error wasn’t intentional.
+The IRS is receiving information directly from most foreign banks and other financial firms, so FBAR filing is an important requirement.
+FBAR filing includes business bank accounts, even if registered in the business’, rather than the business owner’s, name.

-Nomads who have over $200,000 of foreign financial assets also have to report them by filing IRS Form 8938.
+Americans who have over $200,000 of foreign registered financial assets also have to report them by filing IRS Form 8938.